Okiki-omisande/Spring-Boot-Blog-Application/README.md

 ## 3- Entity

-this package defines the Entity classes, their attributes, their naming conventions in the database and the kind of relationship they have with one another.
+this package defines the @Entity classes, their attributes, their naming conventions in the database and the kind of relationship they have with one another.

 ## 4- Exception